Types of IT Jobs: 9 Critical Roles Worth Exploring

 - Software development: This programming-focused branch of IT revolves around building or modifying software applications to meet users’ needs.

-- IT infrastructure: This focus area refers to the design, planning and implementation of IT-related hardware, usually done at an organization-wide scale.
+- IT infrastructure: This focus area refers to the design, planning and implementation of IT-related hardware, usually done on an organization-wide scale.

 - IT support: This refers to the professionals who assist end users (or other IT support specialists) with day-to-day technical issues.

-It should be noted that the dividing lines between these focus areas aren’t always clear-cut, and many roles in IT may have significant overlap with multiple categories—for example, the programming skills used in software development can be applicable to data analysis roles, and knowledge of cyber security best practices is a key consideration for IT infrastructure planning.
+It should be noted that the dividing lines between these focus areas aren’t always clear-cut, and many roles in IT may have significant overlap with multiple categories.
+For example, the programming skills used in software development can be applied to data analysis roles and knowledge of cyber security best practices is a key consideration for IT infrastructure planning.

-A closer look at 9 common IT Jobs
+IT jobs: A closer look at 9 common IT roles

 Now that we’ve covered some of the broader focus areas found under the domain of information technology, let’s dive into some of the specific job roles profiled by the Bureau of Labor Statistics that you could potentially find yourself in as an IT professional.

-Software developers are the professionals tasked with creating and modifying computer programs.
+Software developers (as well as the closely related quality assurance analysts and testers) are the tech professionals tasked with creating and modifying computer programs.
 They use a mix of programming and logical planning skills to write the code guiding how these programs work.
-Some may focus more on writing individual code components, while others focus their time on the big picture work like mapping the needs of users and determining the core functionality needed to meet them.
+Some may focus more on writing individual code components while others focus their time on the big picture work like mapping the needs of users and determining the core functionality needed to meet them.
 Additionally, they may spend time troubleshooting code and performing regular maintenance of a program.
 This career requires a mix of coding skills, logical planning ability, collaboration skills and creativity.

 - Analyzing user needs and creating computer programs that meet those needs